 - It should pass tests (so test updates needed by a change should be in the same commit as the original change, not a separate "fix the tests that were broken by the last commit" commit).

 - It should be safe to deploy individually, or explain in detail in the commit message as to why it isn't (maybe with a [manual] tag).
 So implementing a new API endpoint in one commit and then adding the security checks in a future commit should be avoided -- the security checks should be there from the beginning.

 - Error handling should generally be included along with the code that might trigger the error.

-- TODO comments should be in the commit that introduces the issue or functionality with further work required.
+- TODO comments should be in the commit that introduces the issue or the functionality with further work required.

-When you should be minimal:
+Commits should generally be minimal:

 - Significant refactorings should be done in a separate commit from functional changes.

 - Moving code from one file to another should be done in a separate commits from functional changes or even refactoring within a file.

 - 2 different refactorings should be done in different commits.

 - 2 different features should be done in different commits.